The Christian wedding ceremony at Foundry United Methodist Church is rooted in the belief that

 “We affirm the sanctity of the marriage covenant which is expressed in love, mutual support, personal commitment, and shared fidelity between [two persons].
 We believe that God’s blessing rests upon such a marriage.”

-Cost of the class is $250 (or your Foundry wedding fee deposit) that must be made at least one week before the class.
+The cost of the class is $250 (or your Foundry wedding deposit) and should be paid at least one week prior to the retreat.
 Refunds are decided on a case by case basis.